-Every good superhero flick needs an even greater soundtrack and with only two months to go until the release of Justice League, Texas blues sensation Gary Clark Jr. has given DC’s finest the anthem they’ve been looking for.
-The 33-year-old musician took to Late Night with Seth Meyers late last week to debut his cover of The Beatles’ “Come Together,” reimagined by Clark as an explosive, bluesy piece laced with something dark and foreboding enough to satisfy rock fans itching for a harder take on “Come Together” while still sticking faithfully to the original blueprint.
+Every good superhero flick needs an even greater soundtrack and in honor of the release of Justice League, Texas blues sensation Gary Clark Jr. has given DC’s finest the anthem they’ve been looking for.
+The 33-year-old musician took to Late Night with Seth Meyers to debut his cover of The Beatles’ “Come Together,” reimagined by Clark as an explosive, bluesy piece laced with something dark and foreboding enough to satisfy rock fans itching for a harder take on “Come Together” while still sticking faithfully to the original blueprint.

 Fun Fact: “Come Together” started as Lennon’s attempt to write a song for Timothy Leary’s campaign for governor of California against Ronald Reagan, which promptly ended when Leary was sent to prison for possession of marijuana.